KarelKubat/go-prepush-hook/README.md

 1. Go to the Go repository that you want this to work with.

 1. Run `/where/ever/you/put/it/go-prepush-hook install`.
+This is conservative in the sense that it won't overwrite pre-existing hooks, it will only create a new hook.

 1. Upon the next `git push` of your Go repository, the pre-push hook will run.

-If you don't want it, then just run `/where/ever/you/put/it/go-prepush-hook uninstall`, again from the Go repository where the pre-push hook was active.
+If you don't want it, then just run `.git/hooks/pre-push uninstall`, again from the Go repository where the pre-push hook was active.

-The actions `install` and `uninstall` are conservative:

-* `install` won't overwrite an existing pre-push hook

-* `uninstall` will only uninstall itself; not any other pre-push hooks.

 ## What if it's too strict?

-In general, once you merge into `origin` or `master` then you should take the time to satisfy all the checks.
+In general, once you merge your changes into `origin` or `master`, and you want to push that, then you should take the time to satisfy all the checks.
 But if you really must...

 *  If you have a `file.go` but really don't want to write a test for it (or maybe it's a demo file that doesn't require a test), then just create a file